abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 ### Usage example

 A model is a representation of a database table described as an EDN structure.
+Field represents a table column and looks like vector of three elements: name, type and options.

 Let's add a first model:

 ```clojure